-PROJECT MANAGEMENT FOR PRODUCT DEVELOPMENT OF MEDICAL DEVICESCourse Category - PUBLIC COURSE / IN-HOUSE COURSE
+PROJECT MANAGEMENT FOR PRODUCT DEVELOPMENT - MEDICAL DEVICESPUBLIC COURSE / IN-HOUSE COURSE

 This 4-day course provides a high level overview for developing a medical device as well as the tools and techniques for project delivery.